-- 3.44 The 3rd Party must have an established and consistent framework to ensure that identities and credentials are managed securely by authorised personnel: - Only granting, re-enabling, changing, and disabling of access rights based on documented and authorised approvals. - Ensuring that dormant accounts are disabled. - Disabling accounts of personnel who are no longer in employment.
+- 3.42 The 3rd Party must have an established and consistent framework to ensure that identities and credentials are managed securely by authorised personnel: - Only granting, re-enabling, changing, and disabling of access rights based on documented and authorised approvals. - Ensuring that dormant accounts are disabled. - Disabling accounts of personnel who are no longer in employment.

-- Implement processes and tools to track, control, prevent and correct the use, assignment, and configuration of administrative privileges on computers, networks, and applications. - Periodic reviews of access are in place to ensure that access is fit for purpose. - User accounts have access recertified on at least an annual basis and privileged accounts have access recertified quarterly. - Ensure persistent credentials and secrets (e.g., for break glass access) are protected within hardware-protected storage and are only made available to the responsible person(s) in an emergency. - Ensure non-persistent credentials (e.g. username and password authentication) are stored in a centralised service with appropriate role-based access control which shall be updated in line with any relevant changes to roles and responsibilities within the organisation. - 3.45 Central storage for persistent credentials shall be protected by hardware means.
-For example, on a physical host the drive could be encrypted with the use of a Trusted Platform Module (TPM).
+- Implement processes and tools to track, control, prevent and correct the use, assignment, and configuration of administrative privileges on computers, networks, and applications. - Periodic reviews of access are in place to ensure that access is fit for purpose. - User accounts have access recertified on at least an annual basis and privileged accounts have access recertified quarterly. - Ensure persistent credentials and secrets (e.g., for break glass access) are protected within hardware-protected storage and are only made available to the responsible person(s) in an emergency. - 3.43 Central storage for persistent credentials shall be protected by hardware means.
+For example, on a physical host the drive could be encrypted with the use of a Trusted Platform Module (TPM), as defined in Annex A of the Telecommunications Security Code of Practice.
 Where a virtual machine (VM) is used to provide a central storage service, that VM and the data included in it shall also be encrypted, use secure boot and be configured to ensure that it can only be booted within an appropriate environment.
-The 3rd Party must ensure that remote access is managed so that only approved individuals can connect remotely to the 3rd Party's Systems and that connections are secure and prevent data leakage and appropriate access control is in place such as multi-factor authentication.

-Two factor authentication should be achieved with a User ID, Password and one of the following methods:

-- A one-time password generator: that requires a user specific PIN/password to view the one-time password. - A smart card with an ISO 7816-compliant chip and associated card reader and software.
-Contactless smart cards are not permitted. - Certificate based authentication issued in accordance with the 3rd Party's Infosec certificate policy.
+The 3rd Party must ensure that remote access is managed so that only approved individuals can connect remotely to the 3rd Party's Systems and that connections are secure and prevent data leakage and appropriate access control is in place such as multi-factor authentication. - Two factor authentication should be achieved with a User ID, Password and one of the following methods: - A one-time password generator: that requires a user specific PIN/password to view the one-time password. - A smart card with an ISO 7816-compliant chip and associated card reader and software.
+Contactless smart cards are not permitted. - Certificate based authentication issued in accordance with your Infosec certificate policy.